arakoodev/EdgeChains/README.md

 ## 🎊 Community

 💫💫💫 **we would be very grateful if you could take 5 seconds to star our repository on Github.
-It helps get the word out to more Java developers & open source committers about edgechains.** 💫💫💫
+It helps get the word out to more LLM developers & open source committers about edgechains.** 💫💫💫

 - Follow our [Twitter](https://twitter.com/arakoodev)
 - Join  [Discord](https://discord.gg/MtEPK9cnSF) to write code, get help, or to chat with us!!!